pts/flickrurlget/README.txt

 * A Unix systems (such as Linux or Mac OS X).
 Windows is not supported yet.
 * Python 2.7, 2.6, 2.5 or 2.4 with the standard ssl module.
 Earlier Python 2.x
   is not supported yet.
 Python 3 is not supported.
-* A Flickr API key (can be obtained online, see below).
+* A Flickr API key and maybe API secret (can be obtained online, see below).
 * Optional: To download the actual photos, a download manager (something as simple as wget will do).
-* Optional: To get non-public and adult (non-safe) photos, a Flickr account.
+* Optional: To get non-public and/or adult (non-safe) photos, a Flickr account.

 Installation:

-1. Obtain your flickr API key.
-The official way is to obtain online: https://www.flickr.com/services/api/
+1. Obtain your flickr API key (and maybe API secret).
+   The official way is to obtain them online: https://www.flickr.com/services/api/

    The API key is a 32-character long hex string, and the corresponding API secret (not needed) is a 16-character long hex string.

+   For read-only access to public and safe (non-adult) photos on Flickr, all you need as an API key.
+For read-write access or for getting non-public and/or adult (non-safe) photos from Flicker, you need both an API key and an API secret.

-   If that's too cumbersome for you, there is one in http://stackoverflow.com/a/28200449/97248
+   If the official way is too cumbersome for you, there is an API key in http://stackoverflow.com/a/28200449/97248

    There is an API key and and API secret in the file https://upsilon.cc/~zack/blog/posts/2006/11/flickr_download/flickr_download.rb

-   Save the API key to the file ~/.flickr_download in the format:
+   Save the API key to the file ~/.flickr_download in the format (don't forget to change the command to include your API key):

      $ echo api_key: 32_CHARACTER_API_KEY_OBTAINED___ >~/.flickr_download

-   It's not necessary to save the API secret, which would look like this:
+     $ chmod 600 ~/.flickr_download

+   Here is how to append the API secret to the config file (don't forget to change the command to include your API secret):

      $ echo api_secret: 16_CHAR_SECRET__ >>~/.flickr_download

+   If you don't have an API secret, you may want to append the dummy value to the config file, so other tools (such as flickr_download) would also
+   work:

+     $ echo api_secret: dummy >>~/.flickr_download

 2. Install Python 2.7, 2.6, 2.5 or 2.4.